FKnottenbelt/LS_101/109/practice_answers.md

   break
 end

+- outer scope variables can be accessed by inner scope

 In `line 1` we intialize the local variable `a` and assign it to an integer object with the value `5`